Anna Kohlweis

 Squalloscope (born Anna Kohlweis, Klagenfurt, Austria June 30, 1984) is an Austrian singer-songwriter, multimedia artist, illustrator and music producer.
-Between 2006 and 2011, she used the stage name Paperbird for her music.
+Between 2006 and 2011, she used the stage name Paper Bird for her music.

 Early life

 Kohlweis attended BRG Klagenfurt-Viktring Gymnasium, with an emphasis on musical education.
 From 2004 to 2009 she was enrolled at the University of Vienna, studying theater, film, and media studies; between 2008 and 2014 she completed her M.A. in Fine Arts at the Academy of Fine Arts, Vienna.